 There are a million things to do in London.
 The challenge isn’t really in finding one.
 It’s in choosing which ones to fit in your trip.

-The best things to do in London that are free
+the best free things to do in London

 It’s true, London can be very expensive.
 But not everything costs an arm and a leg in this beautiful city.
 Sometimes, you don’t even need to spend a penny.
 I’m talking about enjoying the beautiful skyline and views of the city.
 The London Eye is not the only place to go if you want a bird’s eye view of London.
 There are better options and they won’t even cost you anything.